erlanggajatikusuma/chat-me/README.md

 ### From Android

-1. Open android/app/build/outputs/apk/
-2. Copy app-release.apk to your android phone
+1. Copy app-release.apk to your android phone
-3. Install it
+2. Install it